Mariners making good use of Tacoma for bullpen arms

 With each availability, the game slows down for De Jong.

 “It’s definitely becoming normalized,” he said.
-“It’s becoming my job and not this big intimidating thing.
-I’m definitely feeling more comfortable up here, which is great.
+“It’s becoming my job and not this big, intimidating thing.
+I’m definitely feeling more comfortable up here, which is great.”

-De Jong’s probable replacement is yet to be determined.
-There are only a handful of options given the rules on minor league options and who has thrown recently.
-Lefty Dillon Overton is scheduled to start on Friday so he could be an option or right-hander Ryne Harper, who isn’t a long reliever, but on the 40-man roster.
+De Jong’s probable replacement had yet to be determined right after the game.
+There are only a handful of options given the rules on minor-league options and who has thrown recently.
+Lefty Dillon Overton is scheduled to start on Friday, so he could be an option, or right-hander Ryne Harper, who isn’t a long reliever but is on the 40-man roster.

 Notes

-• Shortstop Jean Segura (high ankle sprain) will undergo a strenuous workout on Friday in Texas, which includes running the bases.
-There was some hope that Segura might be ready to play in the series vs. the Rangers, but Servais admitted that his return from the disabled list is likely to happen in the Tigers series that starts the upcoming homestand.
+• Shortstop Jean Segura (high ankle sprain) will undergo a strenuous workout Friday in Texas, which includes running the bases.
+There was some hope that Segura might be ready to play in the series vs. the Rangers, but Servais admitted that his return from the disabled list is likely to happen in the Tigers series that starts the next homestand.

 • Right-hander Hisashi Iwakuma (shoulder inflammation) was outstanding in his first rehab start with Class A Modesto, pitching four scoreless innings and allowing one hit with four strikeouts.
 Iwakuma is slated to make another rehab start next week with Class AAA Tacoma before returning to the rotation.